 Liposuction is a body-sculpting procedure that removes resistant fat.
 The procedure can be performed on nearly every area of the body.

 Liposuction, also known as suction-assisted lipectomy, is a body-contouring procedure that removes localised deposits of fat.
+No matter how much some people exercise, they simply cannot shift weight from certain areas of their body.
 The goal of liposuction is to create beautiful and harmonious contours.

 Some patients undergo liposuction to multiple areas at one operation to achieve a more proportioned overall shape.